alexisvincent/systemjs-tools/README.md

         serve [options]        Serve the current directory
-        generate-config        generate SystemJS config from node_modules (using systemjs-config-builder) init [options] <name>  Generate a minimal boilerplate for getting up and running quickly
+        generate-config        generate SystemJS config from node_modules (using systemjs-config-builder) new [options] <name>   Generate a minimal boilerplate for getting up and running quickly

       Options: